yeehawgit/MGT6033-AUD/3C demo questions.md

 ## Section 1: Loading and Inspecting News Data

 1. **(Easy)** What Python library is used to load the news articles CSV file in the demo?
-A. numpy
+A. collections
 B. pandas
 C. spaCy
 D. sklearn

 2. **(Medium)** What is the purpose of calling `news.head()` after loading the CSV?
-A. To display the last five rows
+A. To show the last five rows of the DataFrame
 B. To show the first five rows of the DataFrame
 C. To count the number of articles
 D. To print column data types